pdkarthik/Java-Project/README.md

 # Abstract :
 The Home Inventory Manager Project helped users keep track of their valuable belongings.
 For each item in the inventory, the program stored a description, location, serial number, purchase information, and even a photo.
 A printed inventory was available, which proved to be very useful for insurance purposes.
-# Pre-requisites:
-* Experience with Core Java Programming.
-* Familiar with Java Swing.
-* Able to use Java 6 or above version.

 ![jav2](https://user-images.githubusercontent.com/86942586/178882704-9fe2f6db-652b-40de-a30d-f28557d032b2.jpg)